Log in

 Admissions Manager: Alice Atkinson, admissions@gsal.org.uk.

 Charitable status.
-The Grammar School at Leeds is a Registered Charity, number 1048304.
+The Grammar School at Leeds is a registered charity, number 1048304.
 It exists for the advancement of education and training for boys and girls.

 Governors & Staff: